raadlak/raadlak.github.io/TimeSeries.md

 There are many well-known methods for outlier detection.

-In tatistical methods you have different tools that you can leverage:
+In **statistical methods**, you have different tools that you can leverage:
 1. Use of visualizations (boxplots, QQ-plots, histograms, and scatter plots),
 2. z-score,
 3. interquartile range (IQR) and Tukey fences,